- What is an Ultra Short Term Fund?

 Mutual fund investments have become a popular investment option in India.
 One can invest for both short term and term horizon in mutual funds.
 For short term investments in mutual funds, investors come across ultra short term funds and liquid funds.
-Though both the funds are categorized under debt mutual funds, they both have different characteristics.
+Though both funds belong to the debt mutual fund category, they have different characteristics.
 Here, in this article, we have covered the differences between ultra short term funds vs liquid funds.

 What is an Ultra Short Term Fund?